Arkni/changelog-generator/readme.md

     -c, --commitish  The commit-ish from which you want to generate the changelog.
                      Default to `${latest-tag}..HEAD`
     -p, --preset     The preset to use in order to generate the change log.
-You can chose `jquery` or `node` presets.
+You can chose `grunt`, `jquery` or `node` presets.
 If no preset is specified, then a simple changelog will be generated.
     -r, --release    The version of the upcoming release.
 If not specified, the cli will read the version from `package.json`.
     -V, --verbose    Output more detailed information